 Your risk goes up significantly with close contact, such as shaking hands.
 Simply getting close enough to have intercourse puts you at risk, regardless of whether you have sex.
 Contact that involves direct transmission of bodily fluids, such as kissing, would put you at greater risk.

 Recently, coronavirus was detected in semen but has not been detected in vaginal fluids of infected patients.
 Coronavirus is also present in saliva and respiratory secretions such as coughs and sneezes, as well as in urine and feces.

 Sex and Coronavirus Transmission

-Researchers believe that as much as 33 percent of people who are infected with coronavirus show few or no symptoms but can still infect others.
+Researchers believe that people who are infected with coronavirus show few or no symptoms but can still infect others.
 So even if your partner has no symptoms, you could get the virus from them.

 However, people with symptoms are the most likely to transmit the virus.
 If your partner has had a fever, cough or shortness of breath recently, refrain from close contact or sexual activity (genital, oral or anal) until your partner has seen a doctor.

 During sex, wearing a mask is not likely to prevent transmission if one of the partners has COVID-19.

 You should stay away from each other as much as possible until a doctor makes an evaluation.
 You should refrain from sex and close contact until they have recovered, but keep in mind they might still be "shedding" the virus for a few weeks afterward.
 Remember you are your safest sex partner and that masturbation is always safe sex.

 Precautions for a Partner You Live With